-Complainant alleges that the district judge committed misconduct by denying her application to proceed in forma pauperis ("IFP application"), denying other motions filed by complainant, and dismissing her action for failure to pay the filing fee.
-These allegations are dismissed because they relate directly to the merits of the judge's decisions.
+Complainant alleges that the circuit judges committed misconduct by granting a motion for summary disposition, and then by denying in part and dismissing in part complainant's petitions for review.
+Complainant claims he is not challenging the merits of the circuit judges' decisions, but his arguments all relate to the correctness of the actions taken by the circuit judges.
+Therefore, these allegations are dismissed as merits related.
 See 28 U.S.C. § 352(b)(1)(A)(ii) (listing reasons the chief judge may decide to dismiss the complaint, including that claims are directly related to the merits of a decision); In re Complaint of Judicial Misconduct, 838 F.3d 1030 (9th Cir.
 Jud.
 Council 2016) (dismissing as merits-related allegations that a judge made various improper rulings in a case); Judicial- Conduct Rule 11(c)(1)(B).